CopterExpress/clever-show/docs/en/start-tutorial.md

 pip3 install -r server/requirements.txt
 ```

-* Connect to the wifi network of the router where your copters are connected.
+* Connect to the WIFI network of the router where your copters are connected.
 * Copy [chrony settings file](../../examples/chrony/server.conf) into `/etc/chrony/chrony.conf`.
 If your network ip address does not start with `192.168.`, correct the address after the word "allow" (on line 7) in the copied settings file.
 Restart `chrony` service.

 ```bash